 “Where do we go Madeleine?”
 I asked.

 “Let’s go to that scintillating star; once there we will improvise.”

 “That’s a pulsar; it is one of the universe mysteries.”
 I commented.

 “That giant star is jumping between two parallel universes.”
 Said my soul mate Ram.
 It could not set itself in one and if we orbit it and jumped away, we might find ourselves in the parallel universe.”

-I must tell you about Ram; when we finally got to the enhancing devices room in the crystal city, the artificial intelligence in the form of a robot told us that each one of our group had to lie inside a coffin inhabited by a ghost of one of the ancient.
-There were whole rows of them, hundreds of large size coffins.
+I must tell you about Ram; when we finally got to the enhancing devices room in the crystal city, the artificial intelligence in the form of a robot told us that each one of our group had to lie inside a coffin inhabited by a ghost of one of the ancient inhabitants.
+There were whole rows of them, thousands of large size coffins.
 We had to lift the heavy cover, lie inside and close the cover.
-Then the coffin would be filled up with the enhancing liquid and the ghost would get inside each one of us.
-Later on, once the process would be completed; we would get out as an immortal with enormous powers but we would share our new body with an alien ghost.
+Then the coffin would be filled up with the enhancing liquid and the ghost would get inside us.
+Later, once the process would be completed; we would get out as an immortal with enormous powers, but we would share our new body with an alien ghost.

-– You won’t die and the ancient will not take over; you are younger and will have the dominant personality.
+– You won’t die and the ancient will not take over.
+You are younger and you will have the dominant personality.
 The ancient will be a good companion and his wisdom will be appreciated.